Thursday, November 26, 2020

 “...You do?
 What is it then?”

 “A purpose.
 There must be some reason that I exist.
 I… just don’t know what that is, yet.”
 Varhi chuckled.
 “Mercenary work is good for searching.
-I get to go a bunch of places all over the world, meet a bunch of different people... and besides, I’m pretty damn good at it, apparently.
+I get to go a bunch of places all over the world, meet a bunch of different people... and besides, I’m pretty damn good at it despite being a kid, apparently.

 “Ever since that sunrise and I started this work, my mental state has improved... but I haven't felt anything again yet.
 I still have this hole in me that I need to fill... but, I yearn to find out why that is.”